-To provide us with additional liquidity following the spin-off, we anticipate that we will enter into a credit facility with availability in Canada, Australia and the U.S, as further described below.
-Upon the closing of the spin-off, we expect to enter into a \$[●] million, [●]-year credit facility.
-Borrowings under our credit facility are expected to fund the anticipated cash distribution of \$650.0 million to \$850.0 million to Oil States at closing as well as for general corporate purposes.
+To provide us with additional liquidity following the spin-off, we anticipate that we will enter into a credit facility with availability in Canada, Australia and the U.S and a U.S. term loan facility, as further described below.
+Borrowings under our credit facility and our term loan facility are expected to fund the anticipated cash distribution of \$650.0 million to \$850.0 million to Oil States at closing as well as for general corporate purposes.
 We believe that cash on hand, cash flow from operations and available borrowings under our new credit facility will be sufficient to meet our liquidity needs in the coming twelve months.
 If our plans or assumptions change, or are inaccurate, or if we make further acquisitions, we may need to raise additional capital.
 Acquisitions have been, and our management believes acquisitions will continue to be, a key element of our business strategy.
 The timing, size or success of any acquisition effort and the associated potential capital commitments are unpredictable and uncertain.
 We may seek to fund all or part of any such efforts with proceeds from debt and/or equity issuances.
 Our ability to obtain capital for additional projects to implement our growth strategy over the longer term will depend upon our future operating performance, financial condition and, more broadly, on the availability of equity and debt financing.
 Capital availability will be affected by prevailing conditions in our industry, the global economy, the global financial markets and other factors, many of which are beyond our control.
 In addition, such additional debt service requirements could be based on higher interest rates and shorter maturities and could impose a significant burden on our results of operations and financial condition, and the issuance of additional equity securities could result in significant dilution to stockholders.